Blanket stitch

 The blanket stitch is a stitch used to reinforce the edge of thick materials.
 Depending on circumstances, it may also be called a cable stitch or a crochet stitch.
 It is "a decorative stitch used to finish an unhemmed blanket.
 The stitch can be seen on both sides of the blanket."

+A simple diagram showing how to do a blanket stitch with lettering indicating which Step goes first, second, third, and so on.